hapax/hapax.github.io/assets/boring.md

 We'll use something a tad more well-defined, and replace "interesting" with *describable*.
-A number is describable if it has some finite description, using words, mathematical symbols, maybe even a computer program, which uniquely singles out that number.
+A number is describable if it has some finite description, using words, mathematical symbols, even a computer program, which uniquely singles out that number.
 For instance, $\sqrt{2}$ is the positive solution of $x^2 = 2$, $\pi$
 is the ratio of a circle's circumference to its diameter, and $e$ is the limit